Updated September 14, 2023

 Difference Between AutoCAD and Revit

-Autocad 2D and 3D design computer-aided design (CAD) drafting tool that was developed, released and marketed by in December 1982.
+Autocad 2D and 3D computer-aided design (CAD) drafting tool developed, released, and marketed in December 1982.
 There are a lot of features provided by Autocad.
 Some are as follows –

 - DWG compare – Can compare and showcase the differences between 2 versions of a drawing.